Veteran Steps to Enroll

-- VA regulations require the college to have official copies of transcripts from every college/university attended if the veteran is applying for educational benefits.
+- VA regulations require the college to have official copies of transcripts (including military) from every college/university attended if the veteran is applying for educational benefits.
 All transcripts must be requested by the student and should be sent directly to the Admissions and Records Office at Phoenix College.

 *GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government web site at www.benefits.va.gov/gibill.